 The Green Card is a certificate that proves the driver has at least the minimum compulsory insurance required by the country being visited, and that if they get into an accident, their insurer will pay.

 This certificate is recognised in 48 countries and managed by the Council of Bureaux.
 Because it’s internationally recognised, you can hand to the authorities at the border to show them you’ve got valid insurance for that country.
 Unsurprisingly, it’s also green in colour.

-You can visit the The Council of Bureaux website to see all of the countries that you can drive through without a Green Card right now (in blue below), and those that you can freely drive through once you have a Green Card (in green below).
+You can visit the Council of Bureaux website to see all of the countries that you can drive through without a Green Card right now (in blue below), and those that you can freely drive through once you have a Green Card (in green below).

 How might this change in the future?

 All of the above could change post-Brexit.
 While the UK Government wants to keep the UK in the ‘Free Circulation Zone’, this decision is subject to formal approval from the European Commission.
-It was thought earlier this year that the Commission would give this approval, but the Department for Transport has today said that this is not a done deal.
+It was thought earlier this year that the Commission would give this approval, but the Department for Transport has previously said that this is not a done deal.

 That means that the map you saw above may become totally green for UK drivers after Brexit.
 Then, just like you’d need to do when visiting countries like Russia, Turkey and Ukraine at the moment, you’d need to take a Green Card with you when travelling to EU member states.
 So, if you’re getting the Eurostar over to France that summer driving trip, or visiting relatives in Southern Ireland, you’d need to take a Green Card with you to prove that you’re insured.